nikaur/cse15l-lab-reports/lab-report-1-week-1.md

 And that's a wrap.
 Thank you.

-Credit: The authors of [*Week 1 - Remote Access and the Filesystem*](https://ucsd-cse15l-f22.github.io/week/week1/#week1-lab-report) on the [CSE 15L website](https://ucsd-cse15l-f22.github.io) for the process and overall instructions.
+Credit: The authors of [*Week 1 - Remote Access and the Filesystem*](https://ucsd-cse15l-f22.github.io/week/week1/#week1-lab-report) on the [CSE 15L website](https://ucsd-cse15l-f22.github.io) for the process and general instructions.